Are You Struggling With Family Boundaries?

 Here’s an even more painful question: Are you inviting people to walk all over you?

-When I used to work as a department chair, I complained about feeling taking advantage of to another co-worker.
-His words stuck with me, “Remember you are a Chair not a Doormat.”
+When I used to work as a department chair, I complained about feeling taken advantage of by another co-worker.
+His words stuck with me, “Remember you are a Chair, not a Doormat.”
 It made me laugh but it was so true.

 When you work from home the rules of the game change.

 This was a hard one for me.
 I want to see my family happy and we all like to be popular, but it can come at a price if we turn ourselves into a “people pleaser” who does everything to make others happy but seldom gets the same treatment in return.
 Women, in particular, are taught to be people pleasers.
 We are told from a very young age to act “ladylike” and that being assertive means being a b*tch (B), which means of course that no one will like you.

 Nowadays, there are actually books on how to be a B, which one author defines as “Being In Total Control of Herself.”
 This is a nice image of a confident woman who does not let anyone push her buttons.

 There are several male equivalents of being a B, but they don’t seem to bother men in the least.
 In fact, we are

 sure they coined the phrase, “Nice guys finish last.”
 Switch that to nice girls and you can see why you might be getting the short end of the stick at work, and in particular at home.

 Do You Have Trouble Asking for Help with Family Boundaries?

 There is nothing worse than feeling taken for granted.
 We want to do everything we can to be a good spouse, good parent, good son or daughter, and so on.
 Where does all this goodness get us?
 A pretty good life if we are lucky, or an endless cycle of demands for more from everyone you are trying so hard to please.